lrstanley/liam.sh/posts/shrinking-the-size-of-go-golang-binaries.md

    * If you are using Go pre-1.5, you will also likely need to change the syntax of the ld-flags functionality, because this has changed in 1.5 to use the method I used above.
    * UPX does not work with all binary types.
 You can run `upx --help` to get a full list of what is supported, and what isn't.
 Most x86 and x64/amd binary types are supported, however you may have issues compressing things on arm, and freebsd (and other less popular architectures/binary types).
    * UPX using the `--brute` method and `--best` method does take a bit of time (1-2 minutes on my i7 laptop, with 12gb of ram).
 However, just dropping `--brute` will make it much faster with still a considerable size decrease.
-   * As mentioned above with using the `-s` and `-w` `LD_FLAG` options, this may make using things like GDB much more difficult, though this should not be an issue in most cases.
+   * As mentioned above with using the `-s` and `-w` `LD_FLAG` options, this may make using things like GDB much more difficult, though this should not be an issue in most cases (and, you should be using Delve!)

 Now _**Go**_ have some fun with your small binaries! (see what I did there!)